utilyre/uvim/README.md

    more information

    **NOTE**: `[lsp-name]` isn't always the same as the binary you've installed from mason.
-See [server-mappings.md][server-mappings.md] for more information.
+See [server-mappings][server-mappings] for more information.

    This is an example of configuring [lua-language-server][lua-language-server]